JackLumers/Top-Down-Shooter-Sample/README.md

 * Better and full implementation of [Modular Data](https://youtu.be/raQ3iHhE_Kk?t=934) and Event Architecture by the same Scriptable Objects approach.
 * Rewriting own pooling solution.
 *There was a recommendation to not use 3d party assets for code, so I took my own old pooling solution.*
 * Additional weapon logic.
-Like autimatic weapons that can shot automatically after cooldown when player holds **Fire Button**.
+Like automatic weapons that can shot automatically after cooldown when player holds **Fire Button**.
 * Player looking direction mark jitter fix.
 * Animations, models.
 * Additional abstraction layers.